-Retailers are killing themselves and each other in their attempts to attract early Christmas shoppers on Black Friday.
+Retailers are could be crushed this Christmas and each other in their attempts to attract early Christmas shoppers on Black Friday sales.

 Elizabetta Camilleri founder of SalesGossip explains: “Last year Black Friday hit UK stores for the first time.
 142 retailers on SalesGossip, mainly national chains, had Black Friday or Cyber Monday deals in 2013.
-But the transatlantic migration of this shopping phenomenon is killing retailers.”
+But the transatlantic migration of this shopping phenomenon has crushed sales for retailers.”

-Even luxury brands which have previously steered clear of discounts for fear of devaluing their brands look set to follow suit.
+Even luxury brands that have previously steered clear of discounts for fear of devaluing their brands look set to follow suit.

 SalesGossip predicts a Black Friday backlash and is advising retailers to get ahead of the curve, calling time on the transatlantic tide that has quickly become an anchor for early Christmas shoppers.